ibm-cloud-docs/EventStreams-gen2/api.md

 - Set the allowlist for a deployment.
 - Add an address or range to the allowlist for a deployment.
 - Delete an address or range from the allowlist of a deployment.

-Migrated to the Global Catalog: (NEED INFO TO EXPLAIN WHAT THIS MEANS)

-- Discover capability information.
-- Discover capability information from a deployment.

-Limitations

-- Getting backup information is only available via our UI.
-- List currently available backups from a deployment.
-(ONLY FROM UI, OR NOT AT ALL?)
-- Listing backups is only available via our UI.
-- Initiate an on-demand backup.
-(ONLY FROM UI, OR NOT AT ALL?)
-- Creating backups is only available via our UI.

-- List currently available scaling groups from a deployment: Needs documentation from product detailing all the available host flavors and scaling values associated with out products

-- Set scaling values on a specified product.
-(INFO SEEMS TO BE MISSING)

-- Creates a user based on user type. - TBD

-- Deletes a user based on user type. - TBD

-- Update your database configuration.
-(INFO SEEMS TO BE MISSING)